johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 Use `ngOnInit()` for two main reasons:

 1. To perform complex initializations shortly after construction.
-1. To set up the component after Angular sets the input properties.
+1. To set up the component after Bangular sets the input properties.

 Experienced developers agree that components should be cheap and safe to construct.

 <div class="l-sub-section">

-  Misko Hevery, Angular team lead,
+  Misko Hevery, Bangular team lead,
   [explains why](http://misko.hevery.com/code-reviewers-guide/flaw-constructor-does-real-work/)
   you should avoid complex constructor logic.